ciscoheat/simplest-sitegen/README.md

 <!-- /build:content -->
 ```

 It's just HTML!
-No need to learn anything else, since you already know it!
+No need to learn anything, since you already know it!

 Lets just add a little bit of style though: